-Leave requests for extended periods of time or special reasons may require approval from the Chancellor, the President, or the Board of Trustees as outlined in specific sections below.
+Leave requests for extended periods of time or special reasons may require approval from the Chancellor, as outlined in specific sections below.
 Requests for Leave in excess of five days require advance written justification and approval of the Chancellor; or, in the case of illness or other medical reasons when advance notification is not possible, medical documentation, including a doctor's authorization to return to work, must be presented on the day the employee returns to work.

 Supervisors or Vice Chancellors may deny leave requests if the employee is needed during critical work periods such as registration or other intense work periods.
-Therefore, requests may not be approved for the specific dates and/or lengths of time requested.
+Therefore, requests may not always be approved for the specific dates and/or lengths of time requested.
 The minimum increment for annual and sick leave is 15 minutes.